 Email archiving (Verb): Keeping a read-only copy of every mail sent and received by your users in a digital vault.

-The #1 worry for IT Managers today is to work out ways to securely store and conveniently access the growing email storage.
+The number one worry for IT Managers today is to work out ways to securely store and conveniently access the growing email storage.
 IDC estimates 60% of business critical information is stored, sometime exclusively, in Email.

-Add to this, regulatory and government bodies in the US such as the Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) have stringent requirements for email retention and accessibility.
+Add to this, regulatory and government bodies in the US such as the Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) having stringent requirements for email retention and accessibility.

 In India, the Information Technology Act 2000, with a further amendment in 2008, states that electronic records including emails can be of use as evidence under the Indian Evidence Act, 1872, the Civil Procedure Code and the Criminal Procedure Code.

 That makes it vital to have an email archiving strategy which ensures regulation compliance and information availability.
 Compliance, Recovery and Email Discovery are the key reasons your business should consider archiving your emails.